PhpGt/StyleGuide/indentation-whitespace/tabs.md

 # Tabs

-## Use the tab character for indentation.
+## Use the tab character for indentation

 Tabs visually indicate the current block's level of indentation, assisting readability by being set to a particular column width.
 A tab character's width can be dynamically set, while consistently maintaining a single level of indentation.